microsoft/botframework-solutions/solutions/Virtual-Assistant/src/typescript/assistant/README.md

 > NOTE: Currently the Virtual Assistant bot does not have any skill configured, so any message that should be handled by skills would return an error for not finding the corresponding skill.

-Once the **Initial Deployment** and the **Post Deployment Configuration** are completed, you can use the [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) for testing your Bot locally.
-After the **Final Deployment**, you can test the deployed Bot using the `production endpoint`.
+Once the [Initial Deployment](#initial-deployment) and the [Post Deployment Configuration](#post-deployment-configuration) are completed, you can use the [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) for testing your Bot locally.
+After the [Final Deployment](#final-deployment), you can test the deployed Bot using the `production endpoint`.

 ### Testing the bot using Bot Framework Emulator